 The dog is housed in a 5x10 welded wire kennel with a pea gravel floor; provided with a stainless steel food pan, dog house, and water bucket.
 The dog is fed and watered daily, and any feces in the kennel area is removed daily.
 Spay/Neuter days are generally scheduled once every month or so.
 All dogs at Shaw PBR are spayed or neutered before becoming available for adoption.
 An unaltered dog will never leave Shaw PBR.

 However, we are in the process of redirecting our mission to house and rehabilitate game dogs taken from fighting cases.
 It has been our experience that these are the most misunderstood of the bully breeds, and yet the most trustworthy and easiest to rehabilitate.
 The bigger, more muscular, bully bred dogs people are calling pit bulls these days are less stable, and more likely to become a statistic in the war on dog bites...
 The instability of whatever breeds are mixed in, and the power of the bulldog makes for a dangerous mix.
 We do not promote these dogs, and honestly prefer not to work with them.
 The mixed dogs put us (and the public) at a greater risk of being bitten than a game pit bull.
-The true pit bull is where our heart is, and the ones that we want to prove to the public that can be the best dogs around.
+The true pit bull is where our heart is - and the ones we want to prove to the public can be the best dogs around.